1. The First Anglo-Burmese War began in __________.

 Explanation: Ochterlony used strategy and discipline to secure British victories.

-37. The turning point of the war came with the British capture of:
+37. The turning point of the war came with the British capture of__________.

 A) Kathmandu